 Adopt daily stress-relieving strategies.
 Here are a few of my favorites:

-- Gentle exercise: Try yoga, or a long walk in a natural setting–changing your environment can also help you get away from your stress.
+• Gentle exercise: Try stretching or a long walk in a natural setting.
+Changing your environment can also help you get away from your stress.

-For total support, The Myers Way® Autoimmune Kit is a combination of four of the most important nutritional supplements for anyone concerned with autoimmunity.
+For total support, try my The Myers Way® Autoimmune Kit .
+This combination of four of the most important nutritional supplements is for anyone concerned with autoimmunity.
 Your immune system is a complex puzzle influenced by many aspects of health.
 The integrity of your gut barrier, oxidative damage done by free radicals, toxic load and detoxification, inflammation, and much more all play a role in how your immune system functions.

 Your gut is the gateway to optimal health.
 Addressing poor gut health is the first step to taking back your health and reversing your symptoms.
-By eating a diet full of organic whole foods and supporting your gut health, you can take back your health and restore your vitality.
+Eating organic whole foods and supporting your gut health is one of the best ways you can take back your health and restore your vitality!